Merryweather (band)

 Merryweather was a late 1960s Canadian rock band that relocated to California in the autumn of 1968 and recorded for Capitol Records.
-The band was led by singer/bass player Neil Merryweather and most of the band subsequently formed Salt 'N' Pepper with Rick James (Not to be confused with the later 80's/90's band of the same name).
+The band was led by singer/bass player Neil Merryweather and most of the band subsequently formed Salt 'N' Pepper with Rick James (not to be confused with the later 1980s/1990s band of the same name).

 Early years

-After leaving Bruce Cockburn’s group, The Flying Circus in March 1968, Neil Lillie (born in Winnipeg on December 27, 1945) reunited with keyboard player Ed Roth (born in Toronto on February 16, 1947) and singer Jimmy Livingstone (born in Toronto on February 28, 1938) to form a new band.
-They had worked together previously in The Just Us, The Tripp and Livingstone’s Tripp (which Roth and Livingston had renamed Livingstone’s Journey following Lillie's departure to join Rick James briefly in the final version of The Mynah Byrds in May 1967).
+After leaving Bruce Cockburn's group, The Flying Circus in March 1968, Neil Lillie (born in Winnipeg, Manitoba, on December 27, 1945) reunited with keyboard player Ed Roth (born in Toronto, Ontario, on February 16, 1947) and singer Jimmy Livingstone (born in Toronto, Ontario, on February 28, 1938) to form a new band.
+They had worked together previously in The Just Us, The Tripp, and Livingstone's Tripp (which Roth and Livingston had renamed Livingstone's Journey following Lillie's departure to join Rick James briefly in the final version of The Mynah Byrds in May 1967).

-Adding guitarist David Kindred and drummer Gary Hall, the new group, initially called New King Boiler, began rehearsing in Lillie’s grandmother’s basement in May 1968.
-Kindred was quickly replaced by ex-Fraser Loveman Group guitarist Dave Burt (born in Hamilton, Ontario on September 19, 1948).
-(Apparently, Gary Hall drank so much coffee that Lillie's grandmother called him ‘Coffee’, and the band started to call him ‘Coffi’.)
+Adding guitarist David Kindred and drummer Gary Hall, the new group, initially called New King Boiler, began rehearsing in Lillie's grandmother's basement in May 1968.
+Kindred was quickly replaced by ex-Fraser Loveman Group guitarist Dave Burt (born in Hamilton, Ontario, on September 19, 1948).
+(Apparently, Gary Hall drank so much coffee that Lillie's grandmother called him "Coffee", and the band started to call him "Coffi".)

-Signs to Capitol Records
+Signing to Capitol Records

 Renamed Heather Merryweather after a song the band performed whose lyrics were written by a band friend, June Nelson, the group soon shortened it to simply 'Merryweather'.
-After recording a lone unreleased track "Heather Merryweather" in the autumn, the band drove down to Los Angeles but Livingstone dropped out before the band signed to Capitol Records in the spring of 1968.
+After recording a lone unreleased track "Heather Merryweather" in the autumn, the band drove down to Los Angeles, California, but Livingstone dropped out before the band signed to Capitol Records in the spring of 1968.

-Shortly before the release of the band’s eponymous debut, produced by John Gross, Lillie changed his surname and became Neil Merryweather.
-The band’s second (double album) was recorded in Los Angeles with the same line-up (Merryweather, Roth, Hall and Burt) but also featured help from Steve Miller, Barry Goldberg and Charlie Musselwhite, ex-Traffic guitarist Dave Mason, guitarist Howard Roberts and violinist Bobby Notkoff.
+Shortly before the release of the band's eponymous debut, produced by John Gross, Lillie changed his surname and became Neil Merryweather.
+The band's second (double album) was recorded in Los Angeles with the same line-up (Merryweather, Roth, Hall, and Burt) but also featured help from Steve Miller, Barry Goldberg, and Charlie Musselwhite, ex-Traffic guitarist Dave Mason, guitarist Howard Roberts, and violinist Bobby Notkoff.
 The group was advertised as playing at the Whisky a Go Go in West Hollywood with Mountain on July 29, 1969.

 Rick James

-Merryweather performed at Thee Experience in Los Angeles on September 21–23, 1969 and appeared at Balboa Stadium, San Diego with Country Joe & The Fish, Poco, Chicago and Framework on October 12, 1969, after which Burt, followed by Hall and Roth, left to join forces with Rick James in a group called Salt 'N' Pepper.
+Merryweather performed at Thee Experience in Los Angeles on September 21–23, 1969 and appeared at Balboa Stadium in San Diego, California, with Country Joe & The Fish, Poco, Chicago, and Framework on October 12, 1969, after which Burt, followed by Hall and Roth, left to join forces with Rick James in a group called Salt 'N' Pepper.